 Heathrow Community Fund grant agreement 2017 (870KB DOC)

-Grants are awarded twice a year and there is a to stage process.
-Grants for 2017 have all now been awarded and we are closed for applications until 2018.
+Grants are awarded twice a year and there is a two stage process.
 See below for the timetable for applications and decision-making for 2018:

 |Form required||Closing date||Decision|

 |Round 1: Stage 1 form||23.02.18||23.03.18 - Invitation to submit Stage 2 application|

 |Round 1: Stage 2 form||04.05.18||14.05.18 - Board of Trustees meeting|

 |Round 2: Stage 1 form||21.09.18||11.10.18 - Invitation to submit Stage 2 application|